Summary

 Requirements

-Experience: 3-5 years of administrative experience in a law firm or legal services industry.
+Experience: Administrative experience in a law firm or legal services industry.

 Knowledge/Skills and Abilities:

-- Advanced proficiency with Microsoft Office Suite; WORD, Excel, PowerPoint; familiar with current version of software.
-Ability to execute advanced formatting; table of contents, table of authority.
+- Advanced proficiency with Microsoft Office Suite: Word, Excel, PowerPoint; familiar with the current version of software.
+Ability to execute advanced formatting, table of contents, and table of authority.

 - Knowledge of legal software and processes; time & billing, expense, scanning, PDF, etc.

-- Legal writing skills, knowledge of legal terminology.
+- Legal writing skills and knowledge of legal terminology.

-- Knowledge of office equipment such as multi-function devices, telephones, facsimiles, etc.
+- Knowledge of office equipment, such as multifunction devices, telephones, and fax machines.

 - Strong oral and written communication skills.